Security Attacks Abusing Pulse-level Quantum Circuits: Introduction

-Our attacks can primarily manifest themselves in two places in the quantum circuit stack.
+The high-level workflow schematic of our proposed attacks is shown in Figure~\ref{fig:overview}.
+Our attacks can primarily manifest themselves in two places in the quantum software development stack.
 The first location is the interface between gate-level and pulse-level circuits, referred to as \textit{channel attacks}.
 These attacks, encompassing \textit{qubit spoilage}, \textit{qubit reorder}, and \textit{qubit block}, focus more on software development kit aspects.
 We scrutinized two widely used quantum SDKs: Qiskit and Amazon Braket Python SDK, and identified the possibility of exploiting \textit{channel attacks} in both SDKs.
 The second location is in the pulse configuration, which directly specifies the pulse details.
 We categorize this as \textit{pulse attacks}.
 These attacks include \textit{timing mismatch}, \textit{frequency mismatch}, \textit{phase mismatch}, and \textit{waveform mismatch}, each exploiting specific features of pulses to manipulate qubits.
 We demonstrate these attacks on the real quantum computer and simulator, focusing on extensively utilized quantum algorithms: quantum teleportation, Grover's search, and quantum neural networks.

 To counteract these attacks, we present a defense framework that checks each type of the discussed attacks, as well as propose a standard for the reuse of pulse-level circuits.
 Our defense strategy encompasses a multi-faceted approach, leveraging both hardware and software components to fortify quantum circuits against the attacks.